BrandonXLF/btd/docs/index.md

 ---

-`btd` allows you to transform and deploy production builds of projects with file operations and commands using easy to write YAML files.
+`btd` allows you to transform and deploy production builds of projects with file operations and commands using easy to edit YAML files.

 ## Convenient File Format